Public defender takes on big task in Boston bombing case

 Authorities foiled the attacks in both those instances and no one was injured, which sets them apart from Tsarnaev's case.
 He is also expected to face additional charges in the fatal shooting of a Massachusetts Institute of Technology police officer and a carjacking in the days after the bombing.

-Conrad is up to the task of mounting a defence, colleagues said.
+Conrad is up to the task of mounting a defense, colleagues said.

 Another former Boston prosecutor recalls how Conrad let no claims go unchallenged in a drawn-out negotiation over which exhibits could be included in a murder case in which the two faced off.